lizjulien/angular-static-starter/README.md

 **Note**: To deploy your static site to a static hosting platform you will have to deploy the `site/localhost_4200` content, rather than the usual `dist`

- - The application runs XHR requests on the server, during the build phase & once again on the Client-side (when the application bootstraps)
-    - Use a cache that's transferred from server to client
- - Know the difference between attributes and properties in relation to the DOM.
- - Keep your directives stateless as much as possible.
-For stateful directives, you may need to provide an attribute that reflects the corresponding property with an initial string value such as url in img tag.
-For our native element the src attribute is reflected as the src property of the element type HTMLImageElement.

 # License
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](/LICENSE)